 Estates & Wills Lawyers in Camp Hill, PA

-As estate & wills planning lawyers, our attorneys at Dethlefs Pykosh & Murphy have years of experience to help you gain an in-depth understanding so you can prepare for your future with thoughtful estate planning.
+As estate & will planning lawyers, our attorneys at Dethlefs Pykosh & Murphy have years of experience to help you gain an in-depth understanding so you can prepare for your future with thoughtful estate planning.
 The loss of a loved one is hard enough to handle.
-Therefore it is necessary to have a solid estate planning to ease the burden on your loved ones.
+Therefore, it is necessary to have a solid estate planning to ease the burden on your loved ones.
 A good estate plan will help eliminate disputes that may arise after death that can tear a family apart.

 Why Hire Dethlefs Pykosh & Murphy?

 Attorney Katherine McDonald will gain an in-depth understanding of your wishes and concerns and provide you with advice with the goal of fulfilling your legacy wishes.
 Unlike other firms, we don’t believe in exorbitant hourly fees that leave you guessing what your legal counsel will end up costing at the end of your legal case process.
 At your initial appointment, you will be quoted a competitive rate based solely on what resolving your crisis will entail.
 Charging extra for standard services is just not acceptable to us.

 Estate planning is an essential document that helps you prepare for your future with your loved ones in mind.
 Similar to the importance of a will, an estate plan will help organize your wishes by carefully securing your estate ( car, home, land, etc.) for the next property owner.

 - It’s easy to transfer your wealth to family.

 - Creates less stress on family members after you are no longer here.

 - Easy to plan out and document your wishes.

 - Keeps your wishes secured and ensures they are fulfilled.